WooodHead/docs/2018/code/docker/docker-command.md

    container un tells the Docker daemon to start a new container -it flags tell Docker to make the container interactive and to attach our current shell to the container\'s terminal

+    # list all running containers
+   docker container ls
+   docker container ls -a
+   -a flag : tells Docker to list all containers, even those in the stopped state.

+    # attaching to running container
+   docker container exec -it [container name|container id] bash

    # checking running docker container
    docker ps